ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 ## Extending the Data Model

-Before adding additional behavior to the business object first the data model of the business object is extended.
+Before adding additional behavior to the business object, we need to extend its data model.
-There are two reasons for that.
-First, a status field will be used to show how determinations and actions are implemented.
-Second, virtual elements are used extend the business object without changing the underlying data model.

 ### Adding a Status Field

-The first step is to add a status field to the business object.
-This field will store the processing state of a rating.
+To implement additional behaviors a status field is added to the rating business object.
+This field is used to indicate the processing status of a rating.
 First, a rating is in the status _New_.
 Once the customer provided a rating, i.e. rating value and an optional review, the status is _Customer Review_.
 If the review was checked by a product manager the status is changed to _Completed_.

 #### Exercise 1

-Extend the data model of the review business object.
-To do this perform the following steps:
+To add a status field to the business object, perform the following steps:

 1. Create a domain `ZD_STATUS` in the package `Z_RATING_DB`.
 The domain should allow the following values:
    | Fixed Values | Description |